bingeli1212/nitrile-preview/doc/DOC-diagram.md

 the 'arrowhead' should be set for the style, which is an integer that is follows:

-    1   arrow
+    arrowhead:1   arrow
-    2   reverse arrow
+    arrowhead:2   reverse arrow
-    3   double arrow
+    arrowhead:3   double arrow

 # Remarks and problems

 - The arrow head in HTML is done using MARKER-element.
 And for SVG 1.1 the limitation is that its coloring and filling is not changed to the line element it attaches to.
 It is a browser problem and currently there is no fix.

-- For SVG we *had* to make a choice to either show a plaintext, using TEXT-element or math text using SVG-element, there is currently a lot of grief as prevously we were freely mixing normal and math text as this was not a problem for MetaPost, as it supports TeX text between btex and etex constructs.
-However, mixing plain text and math text is an issue because math text is translated into SVG and plain text into the TEXT-element, and there is no way to correctly position the SVG text if it is to appear in the middle of a TEXT-element.

-- The generation of fontsize is always done to convert a user unit to pt.

-- It has been observed that for MP generation if the symbol were part of a math such as between ``\(`` and ``\)``, then it appears smaller than those that are not.
+- For SVG a choice will have to be made.
+For a plain text a text-element is used and or for math text a nested SVG-element is to be constructed in the same way an inline-math is.
+Unfortunately, there is no easily to allow for a text to be drawn so that part of it is plain text and part of it is math, because doing so would have required that we know exactly how many pixels the plain text would have taken, even though do know how many piexls a piece of math text is.
+There is no way to correctly position the part of math text relative to the surrounding plain text if the length of the plain text isn't known.

 - The text-aligmnents are default to 'urt' and not 'centered', thus we need to ensure previous auto choices of text alignment which asssumes the center are now being shown as 'urt' and thus we need to make some adjustments where necessary.

-- Note that for MetaPost translation, it is very sensitive to backslashes.
-Even for texts that exists in comments, if a backslash is encountered that is not followed by another backslash, it is processed as a backslash sequence for which, it will consume a brace which will likely cause an unmatched brace compile error in LATEX engine.
-For this reason, all texts translated as a comment line are also "escaped".
+- Note that for a LATEX document with MetaPost commands, a single backslash by itself that is not followed by another backslash can cause the compilation of pdflatex to fail, even when that single backslash exists only in a comment.
+  The same kind of behavior has also been observed in a TEX file as well.
+Thus, care must be taken to ensure that this does not happen, basically to ensure that a single backslash is always escaped by another.

 # The for-loop